 Hart and Kreutzmann composed percussion-heavy music for the Apocalypse Now soundtrack in 1979.

-Garcia died in his room at Serenity Knolls, a treatment facility in Forest Hills, California.
+Garcia died in his room at Serenity Knolls, a treatment facility in Forest Knolls, California.
 He was there battling his heroin addiction and died of a heart attack.
 His death marked the end of the Grateful Dead.

 There were sections at Dead shows specifically designed for the hearing impaired.
 They were seated next to the speakers and given a person to translate the lyrics into sign language.

 At the Monterey Pop Festival in 1967, the Dead played a set in between The Who and Jimi Hendrix.
 They also played at Woodstock on the second day between Canned Heat and Creedence Clearwater Revival.